asusoda/soda-internal-api/modules/calendar/ocp/README.md

 3. **Utils** (`utils.py`): Utility functions for parsing Notion data and calculating points
 4. **Service** (`service.py`): Business logic for syncing data and managing officer points
 5. **API** (`api.py`): Flask endpoints that expose the OCP functionality
+6. **NotionOCPSyncService** (`notion_sync_service.py`): Dedicated service for syncing Notion to OCP database

+## Syncing Services

+### OCPService (Base Service)
+The core service that provides functionality to sync Notion data to the OCP database, as well as manage officer points records.

+### NotionOCPSyncService (Dedicated Sync Service)
+A specialized service that handles the orchestration of syncing between Notion and the OCP database:
+- Provides a simplified interface for syncing
+- Handles transaction management
+- Provides detailed logging and error handling
+- Used by both the scheduled job and the CalendarService

+## Scheduled Synchronization

+The system automatically syncs OCP data from Notion on a regular basis:

+1. **Directly from main application**: Every 15 minutes, the application runs a scheduled job (`ocp_sync_job`) that calls the NotionOCPSyncService to sync Notion data to the OCP database.

+2. **As part of Calendar sync**: When Google Calendar is synchronized with Notion (via `sync_job`), the OCP sync is also triggered as a follow-up action.
+This ensures that when calendar events are updated, officer contribution points are also updated accordingly.

 ## API Endpoints